Qazeer/InfoSec-Notes/General/Pivoting.md

 from the attacking system without the need to deploy tools on the compromised server.

+For instance, if using `SSH` tunneling, the `SSH client` will listen on the specified port (locally) and will tunnel any connection to that port to the specified port on the remote `SSH server`.
+The remote `SSH server` then connects to a port on the destination machine which can be the remote SSH server itself or any other machine accessible from the remote SSH server.

 ###### Remote port forwarding

 Conceptually similar to the local port forwarding, the remote port forwarding can however be used for the opposite effect.
 Indeed, in remote port forwarding, the forwarding service will open a listening port on the server and will route any connection received on this port to the configured host and port.

+For instance, if using `SSH` tunneling, the `SSH server` will listen on the specified port and will tunnel any connection to that port to the specified port on the local `SSH client`.
+The local `SSH client` then connects to a port on the destination machine, which can be the local machine (i.e the machine running the `SSH client`) or any other machine accessible from the local machine.

 ###### Dynamic ports forwarding